dsmyth/dsmyth.github.io/about.md

 ### More Information

-I'm currently a Sofware Engineer for [Alitheon](http://www.alitheon.com), a Machine Vision startup in Bellevue, WA, USA.
-I tinker with computer vision technologies.
+I'm currently Chief Software Architect for [ThruWave](http://www.thruwave.com), a hardware startup in Seattle, WA, USA.
+We do 3D imaging using millimeter wave radar.

 ### Contact me